rikturnbull/android-quest-gemini-live/README.md

 # Gemini Live on Quest

-An Android application that integrates with Google's Gemini Live API to provide real-time AI interactions on Meta Quest devices.
+An Android application that integrates with Google's Gemini Live API (free tier) to provide real-time AI interactions on Meta Quest devices.

 ## Requirements